-The aim of this guide is to help store owners understand the benefits of strategic page interlinking and to give them different options of doing that.
+The aim of this guide is to help store owners understand the benefits of strategic page interlinking and to give them different options for doing that.

 Internal linking means linking your page with your other pages.
 You do that for navigational purposes like allowing your visitors to find what they need at the right time or to share link equity.

-By interlinking you key pages strategically you can boost your ratings on search engines and massively improve your SEO.
+By interlinking your key pages strategically you can boost your ratings on search engines and massively improve your SEO.
 You can get your new pages indexed quicker.

 This guide will be a little different since there are no particular steps, but only options for interlinking pages.
 You do not have to use all of them.
 Some techniques will not be available to you because of your site structure, knowledge or else.

 We believe you already know at this point which of your pages are ranked and linked the most.
 If you still don’t, there are tools to be used: Site Explorer by Ahrefs (use “Ahrefs URL Rank” metric), Domain & Page Authority Checker by Seo Review Tools or Open Site Explorer by Moz (use Top Pages tab, look for Page Authority).

 Now that you know which pages are linked the most and therefore have the most link equity, you can start linking your SEO targeted pages using one of the following options.

 Discover which learning technique is best for you.
 Grab this cheat sheet for FREE.